cjrequena/markdowns/docs/software-engineering/10-api-design-reference-guideline.md

 Simply separate out a section of documentation that makes it clear that you use verbs in cases like this – where some action is taken to generate or calculate the response, rather than returning a resource directly.

-> If it is a verb that recovers persits data without apply transformations and it doesn't recover additional data is a GET, otherwise, is a POST.
+> If it is a verb that recovers persisted data without applying transformations and it does not recover additional data, it is a GET; otherwise, it is a POST.

 For API operations that **do not correspond to a resource**, use **verbs instead of nouns** to clearly indicate an action is being performed.